Mystical Ninja Starring Goemon: Reception

 Critics enjoyed the soundtrack's integration of pop and shamisen-laden traditional Japanese music.
 IGN declared that the songs would "permanently burn themselves into your brain" (echoed by Ge-Iro Review, who predicted that the music would not grow tiresome).
 Sakekan said the Impact song cultivates a heroic atmosphere for ensuing battles.
 Reviewers criticized the camera system as being difficult to manipulate and occasionally preventing players from seeing key parts of the environment, resulting in extremely difficult platform jumping sequences.
 The Dallas Morning News decried not being able to save progress inside castles, which become "harder and more complex" with time.
 Reviewers fluent with past Ganbare Goemon games argued that the absence of the series' numerous minigames and two-player mode hampered Mystical Ninja's replay value, and 64 Lightland felt that the transition to three dimensions had deprived the game of the traditional Goemon feel.
 Contrarily, Kujawa asserted that "Konami has done a wonderful job of bringing the Mystical Ninja series to a polygonal environment."

 Mystical Ninjas localization was criticized often.
 Nintendo Power said the translation is poor and the story nonsensical, GamePro found the untranslated battle cries to be alienating to U.S. gamers, and a critic for The Tampa Tribune wrote, "attempts at humor often come across as rather inane.
 Early conversations with village residents only add to the confusion."
 The News Tribune countered that the strange localization often compounded the surrealist humor through the use of weird, unusual English and grammar.
-GameSpot and IGN maintained that the localization is exemplary, and that the content of the game is simply too specifically Japanese to be relatable or even understandable to the average non-Japanese gamer.Next Generation described Mystical Ninja Starring Goemon as lively and varied, though considerably flawed.
+GameSpot and IGN maintained that the localization is exemplary, and that the content of the game is simply too specifically Japanese to be relatable or even understandable to the average non-Japanese gamer.Next Generation described the game as lively and varied, though considerably flawed.
 GamePro said the game "never gets anywhere near exciting" and has a bland story, but succeeds well enough on the platforming front to make an acceptable holdover for RPG enthusiasts who could not wait for The Legend of Zelda: Ocarina of Time.
 IGN concluded that it would hold over gamers until the release of The Legend of Zelda: Ocarina of Time, but advised them to rent before buying.
 The Dallas Morning News likewise concluded that the game "will please N64 owners starving for a decent adventure game...
 But players should rent it before they buy."
 A reviewer for the Sentinel & Enterprise wrote in 2001 that while considered a "flawed 3D platformer", Mystical Ninja offered "quirky" fun "following the heels of Super Mario 64" by inviting players to "scale mountains, invade pagodas, and pilot giant robots in all-out fisticuffs to the rhythm of Japanese lyrics and pop tunes."

+The game sold 55,000 units in America and 141,000 units in Japan.